tallinn1960/mariadb-cluster-docker/Readme.md

 with, stopping two nodes and restarting them requires care: restart one node and wait for this node to catch up with the unstopped node, then start the other node.
 This will ensure that each returning node is in sync with the unstopped node.
-### Stopping and restarting all nodes
+### Stopping and restarting all nodes/Crash recovery
 In short: avoid doing this as recovery from that is work.
+So refrain from doing **_docker compose stop_** or **_docker compose down_** unless you really need to.

 With all nodes gone the cluster's life has come to an end, and you need to create a new one.
 However, for not loosing any data you first have to identify which was the last node turned off.
-If that node is unknown or just uncertain (which is the case when the whole cluster has been stopped by _docker compose stop_), determine that last node off by running:
+If that node is unknown or just uncertain (which is the case when the whole cluster has been stopped by **_docker compose stop_**), determine that last node off by running:
 ```
 docker compose -f docker-compose.yml -f recovery.yaml up | grep "Recovered position"
 ```